-Six LA listings worthy of your best ogle-face this month
+Estate of Play: Six LA listings worth ogling this month

 Because California was a land founded by prospectors, and things haven’t changed much in the interim, we present Estate of Play, a monthly rundown (with pictures!) of six of the most over-the-top properties on sale in Los Angeles this month.

 This month: moats, outdoor amphitheaters, a Moroccan bathouse, an in-home IMAX and at least one 35-car garage.

 Whether you’re in the market or happily settled, enjoy the views.

 The first house at the much-ballyhooed Park Bel Air development is listed at $115 million.
 The 42,539 square foot residence overlooks the city from a three-acre perch; the land alone is worth $45,000,000.
 Inside: an IMAX theater, fitness center, bowling alley, art vault, full service spa and an underground auto gallery.

 Paul Williams designed more than 2,000 homes (eight are on the National Register of Historic Places).
 This one from the ’30s is in Holmby Hills, has 17 bedrooms, a 6,000 square-foot movie theater and a Moroccan bathhouse.

 The 35-Car Garage